|Household projections in England

 Rigorous quality assurance is carried out at all stages of production.
 Specific procedures include:

-scrutinising trends in the total population, household population and household representative rates projected over time for plausibility
+- scrutinising trends in the total population, household population and HRRs projected over time for plausibility

 How we disseminate the data

-Household projections are available online, by local authority and region for 2001 to 2041 (for the 2016-based methodology).
-Previous sets of household projections for England are available on the MHCLG website.
+Household projections are available online, by local authority and region for 2001 to 2043 (for the 2018-based methodology).
+Previous sets of household projections for England are available from the MHCLG.

 Links from the release calendar make the release date and location of each new set of household projections clear.
-Household projections can be downloaded free of charge in Microsoft Excel format.
+Household projections can be downloaded free of charge in Excel format.
 A statistical bulletin accompanies each publication.
-The underlying data for the charts and tables in the bulletin can be downloaded.
+The underlying data for the charts and tables in the bulletin can also be downloaded.
 Supporting documentation is also available on the household projections web page.
 A household projections analysis tool is also available, to help compare household projections data for local authorities.

-Notes about Methods used to produce the household projections
+Notes for: Methods used to produce the household projections data

-In the 2016-based household projections, the household reference person (HRP) is the eldest economically active person in the household.
+- In the 2018-based household projections, the HRP is the eldest economically active person in the household.

-Household projections for England: comparisons with other sources provides analysis comparing household projections with household estimates and other sources of households and planning data.
+Household projections for England, comparisons with other sources: 2001 to 2018 provides analysis comparing household projections with household estimates and other sources of households and planning data.

-Methodology used to produce the 2016-based household projections for England provides a detailed explanation of how household projections for England are produced.
+Methodology used to produce the 2018-based household projections for England provides a detailed explanation of how household projections for England are produced.

-Previous releases of household projections can be found on the Ministry for Housing, Communities and Local Government (MHCLG) website.
-In January 2017, the responsibility for household projections was transferred to Office for National Statistics (ONS).
-Queries on these projections should be directed via email to firstname.lastname@example.org.Back to table of contents
+Previous releases of household projections (2014-based and earlier) are available from the Ministry of Housing, Communities and Local Government (MHCLG).
+In January 2017, the responsibility for household projections was transferred to the Office for National Statistics (ONS).
+Queries on these projections should be emailed to firstname.lastname@example.org.Back to table of contents